Claire Donovan, Director:

 I’m a former journalist and joined FRC Group as Communications Manager, before taking over delivery of the End Furniture Poverty campaign in 2019.
 I’m also a trustee of the Reuse Network, the membership body supporting furniture reuse charities across the UK.
 I passionately believe that everyone needs to play their part in Ending Furniture Poverty, from Government, to local authorities, social landlords to charities.
 I’m here to support your organisation and help you to develop the right project, whether that’s furnished tenancies or furniture reuse, or anything else!
 Please do get in touch for a chat.

-Daniel Peake, Policy, Research & Campaigns Officer:
+Daniel Peake, Public Affairs & Campaigns Officer:

 Julie Lavigne, Time for Bed Fundraising Manager: